-- When green, the switch is connected to a 100BaseT network. - When off, the switch is connected to a 10BaseT network.
+- 100M - When green, the switch is connected to a 100BaseT network. - When off, the switch is connected to a 10BaseT network.

-The Shore Gear 220T1 has one status LED to provide general information about the ports.
+The Shore Tel Voice Switch 220T1 has one status LED to provide general information about the ports.
 The color and blink pattern of the LED indicate the port function:

-- When on steady, no ports are handling active calls. - When flashing fast, at least one port is handling an active call.

-- When on steady, no ports are handling active calls and at least one port is out of service - When flashing slow, the switch is not connected (or has lost connection) to a ShoreTel server.
+- Status LED (Green) - When on steady, no ports are handling active calls. - When flashing fast, at least one port is handling an active call. - Status LED (Yellow) - When on steady, no ports are handling active calls and at least one port is out of service. - When flashing slow, the switch is not connected (or has lost connection) to a Shore Tel server.

-- When flashing fast, at least one port is handling an active call and at least one port is out of service.
+- When flashing fast, at least one port is handling an active call and at least one port is out of service. - Off: No ports are assigned.